 The book has always been fascinating to me.
 I can't believe I'm now associated with it.
 I am amazed at some of the records they keep.
 The longest fingernails?!?

-Throughout all of your appearances, which project was your absolute favorite.
+Throughout all of your appearances, which project was your absolute favourite.

-I had many favorites.
+I had many favourites.
 The 'Pet Set' and 'Golden Girls' just to name a few.
 Especially the former, as I wrote and produced it and could have on any animals I wanted.